LLMs stop feeling like magic when you can see how tokenization, attention, and model architecture show up in system behavior.

 Length: 428 pages

-Jay Alammar and Maarten Grootendorst: visual guide to LLM with ~300 illustrations - tokenization, embeddings, transformers, RAG.
+Jay Alammar and Maarten Grootendorst: a visual practical guide to LLMs with ~300 illustrations covering tokenization, embeddings, transformers, RAG, and fine-tuning.

 About the authors